-The two years of Navy training Komal has undergone as part of her job since graduation have been a highly rewarding experience but meant a steep learning curve, she said.
+The two years military and technical training that formed part of her job were a highly rewarding experience but meant a steep learning curve, she says.

 “The detachments over the last two years have taken me on the HMAS Sydney where we travelled from Hawaii to Brisbane and to Bundaberg in Queensland for Anti Submarine Warfare,” she said.

-One of the highlights of Komal’s short Navy career occurred while on a detachment to Caloundra with Seahawk helicopters on ANZAC day this year.
+One of the highlights of her short Navy career occurred while on a detachment to Caloundra with Seahawk helicopters.

-Komal says days like that make her understand two important aspects of her job; how lucky she is to have been given the opportunity to join the Australian Defence Force and how important it is to act as a role model for younger generations.
+Komal says days like that made her understand two important aspects of her job: how lucky she is to have been given the opportunity to join the Australian Defence Force and how important it is to act as a role model for younger generations.